Employment and Support Allowance (ESA)

 This is known as permitted work and will not affect the amount of ESA you receive.
 If you claim ESA and want to start working, you will need to complete a PW1 form.
 This is what the work coach will use to decide whether it is permitted work or not.

-If you are a full-time student, this can change your eligibility for benefits.
-You could still claim ESA or Universal Credit.
+If you’re a full-time student, it can affect your benefits eligibility.
+You may be able to claim ESA or Universal Credit.

 Depending on your circumstances, you might receive more money by claiming Universal Credit or a combination of other benefits.
 A benefits expert will be able to advise you.